 Integrated data scientists lack the autonomy and visibility they would have in a stand-alone team, and the head of data science (if there is one) risks being a figurehead rather than a true leader.
 Indeed, the leader of an integrated team needs to be someone who can effectively manage both engineers and data scientists.
 In addition, integrating data scientists into established teams is a less flexible approach than embedding them on an as-needed basis.
 Finally, the lack of a core data science team in an organization can create challenges around hiring, knowledge sharing, and career development.
 Specifically, if data scientists are a minority within an organization dominated by engineers, there’s a risk that they’ll get the short end of the cultural stick.

-Data science is engineering discipline.
+Data science is an engineering discipline.
 Data scientists often deal in prototypes or proofs of concept.
 Prototype (n): Tomorrow's production, if it works.
 Few questions to ask?

 - How is the training data sampled?